80° BY THE SEA

 Looking for a beach vacation?
 Let us help you find the right spot.More

 There's something otherworldly about this jewel of a medieval town tucked away in a mountainous corner of Umbria.
 Even at the height of summer, the cool serenity and quiet of Gubbio's streets remain intact.
 The town is perched on the slopes of Monte Ingino, meaning the streets are dramatically steep.
-Gubbio's relative isolation has kept it free of hordes of high-season visitors,
+Gubbio's relatively isolated position has kept it free of hordes of high-season visitors,

 At Christmas, kitsch is king.
-From December 7 to January 10, colored lights are strung down the mountainside in a shape resembling an evergreen: the world's largest Christmas tree.
+From December 7 to January 10, colored lights are strung down the mountainside in a shape resembling an evergreen, the world's largest Christmas tree.

 This 14th-century medieval hill town is most famous for its ceramics.
 A drive through the countryside to visit the ceramics workshops is a good...

 Nicknamed the "balcony over Umbria" for its high vantage point over the valley that runs from Perugia to Spoleto, Montefalco began as an important...